nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

   }
 }
 ```
-Well, the rendering pass is complete.
-All that remains is to configure Scriptable RenderFeature to apply this rendering pass.
+Now, the rendering pass is complete.
+All we have to do is to configure Scriptable RenderFeature to apply this rendering pass.
 It is very easy and simple.

 First, it inherits Scriptable RenderFeature to the script, and for convenience, it creates a modified CustomPassSetting class in the inspector.
 ```hlsl